sahradede/HarryPotter-Game/README.md

 # Hogwarts Adventure Game
+This game is a project I designed to learn the principles of oop in detail.
+## Future Enhancements

+- Implement a graphical user interface (GUI).
+-Voldemort War should be completely edited
+-The game will be fully translated into English

 ## Overview
 Hogwarts Adventure Game is a text-based RPG where players embark on a magical journey at Hogwarts School of Witchcraft and Wizardry.
 Players select a character, join a Hogwarts house, and navigate through various challenges while enhancing their skills and preparing for an ultimate test on the fifth day.